secretstartups/handbook/sales/field-operations/changelog/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

 The Field Operations Changelog keeps a running log of Field Ops changes related to Sales Ops, CS Ops, Channel Ops & Deal Desk.
-The log is organized by both fiscal year/quarter and the bi-weekly Field Ops release date.
-It was started in Q3-FY22 To learn more about Field Ops releases, see the [Field Ops Release Schedule handbook page] (link TBD).
+The log is organized by fiscal year/quarter and sub-organized by the bi-weekly Field Ops release milestone/epic.
+It was started in Q3-FY22 and the most recent changes are at the top of this page.

+To learn more about Field Ops releases, see the [Field Ops Release Schedule handbook page] (link TBD).

 ## Q3-FY22